Shanghai History Museum

-There are now three major sections for exhibition at New Shanghai History Museum.
+There are now three major sections for the exhibition at New Shanghai History Museum.
 All of which are filled with artifacts, relics and historical items which can be dated back to the ancient dynasties in Shanghai.
-There are more than 40,000 ancient items which are showcased within the exhibit rooms.
+There are more than 40,000 ancient items that are showcased within the exhibit rooms.
 The museum also offers four floors which are filled with displays that resonate the rich heritage not just of Shanghai, but the rest of China.

 Among the notable items which are found in Shanghai History Museum include bronze tigers.
 These were initially placed in front of the Hong Kong and Shanghai Banking Corporations (HSBC).
-There are also items which show the earlier technologies which were first adapted in China like the commercial-grade printing press machines which were used in Commercial Press.
+There are also items that show the earlier technologies which were first adopted in China like the commercial-grade printing press machines which were used in Commercial Press.
 These machines were first brought in China in 1920 after they were purchased from the US.

-•The creation by Han Xi'meng of Ming Dynasty which is the Gu Embroidery: The Flowers, Insects and Fish Volume
+•The creation by Han Xi'meng of the Ming Dynasty which is the Gu Embroidery: The Flowers, Insects and Fish Volume

 •Cursive Scroll which is attributed to Hou Tongceng's

 •The collection of Golden Classics by the Qi Bao Temple

 •The ZhenYuan General Bronze Cannon which is identified to be one of the possessions of the renowned General Chen Huacheng